uhuruqingcheng/PracticalMachineLearning_Project/README.md

-PracticalMachineLearning_Project1
+PracticalMachineLearning_Project
 =================================

-Project 1 for the class Practical Machine Learning in Coursera.
+Project for the class Practical Machine Learning in Coursera.